RuneRoven/mqttClient/README.md

 and build it locally and run the executable.
-The client will be available at localhost:PORT or 127.0.0.1:PORT The client starts disconnected and automatically disconnects when leaving the page to reduce unnecessary load on the mqtt broker
+The client will be available at localhost:PORT or 127.0.0.1:PORT The client starts disconnected and automatically disconnects when leaving the page to reduce unnecessary load on the mqtt broker.
+When running in docker you use the env variable to change the basic settings.
+When running locally using the .exe file or building for another os you can set the env variable in the .env file

 ### ENV
 These are the available environment variables to use: